notacoder-dz/SwiftDock/README.md

 # SwiftDock
-A single-click virtual screening tool using AutoDock4
+A single-click virtual screening tool using AutoDock4 for Windows

 Required installations :
+- Python (preferably 3.0 or higher)
 - MGLTools 1.5.7
 - OpenBabel 3.1.1
 - Autodock 4.2.6